 "Getting back in the England set-up is something I'm aiming to achieve over the next couple of years."

 Lyth admits the 2017 red-ball campaign didn't go according to plan for Yorkshire, but the left-hander was happy with his form in limited overs competition, and he's hoping his form will transfer seamlessly into the BPL, in which he'll play 12 games over five weeks, starting on Saturday November 4.

 "It was a disappointing year in red ball cricket, for both the team and for myself," admitted Lyth.

 "My form was good in white ball games though and hopefully I can continue that in the BPL with Ragpur, I can't wait to get out there now and get going.

 "It will be brilliant to be batting at the other end with the likes of Gayle and McCullum, I think it might just be a case of getting them on strike and letting them do their thing."

-When asked about Gayle's notorious dislike for running quick singles, Lyth added: "There aren't many singles when Gayle is batting anyway, the ball is usually flying to all parts of the ground when he's in full flow."
+When asked about Gayle's notorious dislike for running quick singles, Lyth added: "There aren't many singles when Gayle is batting anyway, the ball is usually flying to all parts of the ground."